wely/DevCamp/HOL/node/03-azuread-office365/README.md

     With these edits, each page will receive a `user` object if a user is authenticated, and when the **Report an Outage** page is loaded it will ensure the user is authenticated.

 1. Express needs to use passport for this middleware.
-Open `utilities/express.js` and add the following after the Setup View engines block
+Open `utilities/express.js` and add the following authentication code after the Setup View engines block

-    Also add a `var passport = require('passport');` to the top of the page
+    Also add a `var passport = require('passport');` to the top of the page:

     ```javascript
     var express = require('express');